adaminthecape/snoolite/README.md

-# Getting Started with Create React App
+# Snoolite: a light-weight reddit client made with React.

+Please go to snoolite.web.app to use the app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).